 We should support non-profits to take a regional approach (especially with Saanich) and offer programs.

 Front or back yard sharing would be a great way to make more land accessible, but right now there doesn't seem to be an active program facilitating this.

 I believe that the city could/should find a balance between support for commercial producers and hobby urban farmers ask permission in the future? :) My garden looks much better this year.
-Depending on my availability I may be Interested in helping out with this project, either as a volunteer, or as a contractor.
-Please check out my Personal information up the great work! company website
+Depending on my availability I may be interested in helping out with this project, either as a volunteer, or as a contractor.
+Please check out my company website